springernature/frontend-playbook/performance/browser-caching.md

 ## General

-* If it is under your control, ensure the server provides a validation token (`ETag`) header.
-The `ETag` header is an additional identifier for a specific version of a resource.
-It is especially useful to prevent simultaneous updates overwriting each other.
-If you use a CDN, it is likely this header will already be provided.
+* If it is under your control, ensure the server provides an Entity Tag (`ETag`) header.
+The `ETag` header is an additional identifier for a specific version of a resource, typically comprised of the modified time and file size.
+(On older systems the ETag may also include an inode portion, but this is problematic.)
+The `Etag` header is especially useful to prevent simultaneous updates overwriting each other.
+If you use a CDN, it is likely this header will already be provided and properly configured.
 Learn more:
     * [MDN ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag)
     * [Express options for 'ETag' setting](https://expressjs.com/en/api.html#etag.options.table)
 * You no longer need to use [`Expires` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expires) as it has been superseded by `Cache-Control` header with `max-age`, which is [supported by modern browsers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Browser_compatibility).